Tutorial: use the apigee.com interactive REST console

 After the request completes, the console shows the Request you sent on the left, and the Response from the OneNote API on the right, like below.

 Read those carefully.
 If you're working directly with the API in the REST format, you'll find lots of things telling you what's going on.
 In the example above, be aware of the HTTP status 201 Created.
 This is the normal status returned when the page creation request completed successfully.

-To get the full benefit of the console, be sure to use it as you read through the OneNote POST pages and OneNote API HTML tag support sections.
+To get the full benefit of the console, be sure to use it as you read through the OneNote API reference.
 For REST-based snippets that accomplish specific things, go through the Develop with the OneNote API topics and give them a try.
 Learning the OneNote API can be quick, easy, and fun using the apigee interactive console.